 - I use unsmoked mackerel for this recipe, but you can use smoked if you prefer.

-- This pasta recipe is very flexible.
-Feel free to add/sub ingredients as needed.
-Kalamata olives would go well in here if you happen to enjoy them.
+- This pasta recipe is very flexible, and you can make use of whatever is in your pantry.
+Feel free to add or substitute ingredients as needed.
+Kalamata olives would go really well in here if you happen to enjoy them!

 - This recipe will work with canned tuna or canned salmon instead of the mackerel.

 - It's best eaten right away, but leftovers will be okay for a couple of days in your fridge in a covered container.